 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any moment and are a common household issue.
-They can be uncomfortable, messy, and inconvenient, and require immediate attention.
-However, you do not always have to call the plumber right away.
-In this blog we’ll walk you through the steps to clear your toilet within a matter of minutes.
+Toilet blockages can happen at any moment and are a common issue for homeowners.
+They can be unpleasant, messy, and inconvenient, and require immediate attention.
+However, you don’t always have to call an plumber right away.
+In this blog we’ll walk you through some simple steps to get your toilet unclogged within a matter of minutes.

 Key Takeaways

-- Toilet blockages are easily remediated using simple tools and techniques like a plunger baking soda
+- Toilet blockages can be cured by using simple tools like a plunger baking soda

-Before we begin it’s important to be prepared with these tools:
+Before we start it is essential to be prepared with these tools at hand:

 - Rubber Gloves